MitraThakker/CreditPolicyValidation/README.md

 ![Service Architecture](https://github.com/MitraThakker/CreditPolicyValidation/blob/master/assets/ServiceArchitecture.jpg?raw=true)

+### Design Considerations

+* This project uses Docker so that it can be independently run as an isolated container without disturbing the rest of the host system.
+* The Docker image used is the Alpine distribution of Linux which means that it is really light-weight and has nothing more than the bare minimum kernel and Python installed by default.
+* The controller/API endpoint is separated from the service layer which contains the business logic.
+* The validation config comes from a YAML file rather than hard-coding the values in the code.
+This makes it more convenient to update the config values without the need of any re-deployment which would save time in the long run.
+The code only needs to be updated when there's a change in config schema or logic about new policies need to be added.
+* Along with the given scenarios for accepting/rejecting the given request, additional validation checks are placed on the request attributes, their data types, and validation config schema to avoid errors due to a bad request format or invalid config schema.
+Examples for all test cases are given in the [Cases Tested](#cases-tested) section below.
+* Steps to execute unit tests locally in an independent container are also stated below in the [Running unit tests locally](#running-unit-tests-locally) section.
+* Travis-CI is used to run the CI pipeline to run unit tests on every push and can be used for more complicated functions including Continuous Deployment in the future.
+* Has automated code review setup via Codacy to avoid wasting the reviewers time on silly mistakes and more focus can be put  on the logic and implementation.

 ## Prerequisites

-There are only 2 pre-requisites needed to run this project locally:
+Prerequisites needed to run this project locally:
 1. Docker (can be downloaded from the [official site](https://hub.docker.com/))
 2. A clone of this repository
 3. A stable internet connection for a hassle-free build :)

 ## Running the service locally

 1. Start Docker (if not already running).

 2. Open Terminal and go to the root directory of the project.

 ```bash
 cd /path/to/CreditPolicyValidation
 ```

 3. Build the Docker image.

 ```bash
 docker image build -t credit-policy-validation .
 ```

 4. Verify that the image is exists in the list of images.

 ```bash
 docker image ls
 ```

 5. Run the docker container.

 ```bash
 docker run -p 5000:5000 -d credit-policy-validation
 ```

 6. Verify that the container is up and running by checking its status in the list of active containers.

 ```bash
 docker container ls
 ```

 7. Check the logs of the container to verify if the server is running.

 ```bash
 docker container logs CONTAINER_ID
 ```

 8. The validation service endpoint should be accessible on `0.0.0.0:5000/validate`.
 Test it using an HTTP client like `curl` command on the terminal or by using a tool like Postman.

 ## Running unit tests locally

 1. Start Docker (if not already running).

 2. Open Terminal and go to the root directory of the project.

 ```bash
 cd /path/to/CreditPolicyValidation
 ```

 3. Build the Docker image.

 ```bash
 docker image build -t credit-policy-validation-unit-tests -f test.Dockerfile .
 ```

 4. Verify that the image is exists in the list of images.

 ```bash
 docker image ls
 ```

 5. Run the docker container.

 ```bash
 docker run -d credit-policy-validation-unit-tests
 ```

 6. Verify that the container is up and running by checking its status in the list of active containers.

 ```bash
 docker container ls
 ```

 7. Check the logs of the container to see the unit test execution with the overall coverage report.

 ```bash
 docker container logs CONTAINER_ID
 ```

-## Cleaning up
+## Cleaning Up

 1. Stop the Docker container.

 ```bash
 docker container stop CONTAINER_ID
 ```

 2. Remove all stopped containers.

 ```bash
 docker system prune